Mohamed-Ahmed-SE/GSAP-Drinks-Website/README.md

 ## Introduction

-Dive into creating a cutting-edge web experience designed for Awwwards recognition, with **GSAP (GreenSock Animation Platform)** at its core.
-This project demonstrates how to leverage GSAP's powerful animation capabilities to craft fluid transitions, captivating scroll effects, and dynamic UI interactions, combining it with React and Tailwind CSS for a truly immersive and visually stunning website.
+This repository showcases a cutting-edge web experience designed for Awwwards recognition, with **GSAP (GreenSock Animation Platform)** at its core.
+It demonstrates the use of GSAP's powerful animation capabilities to craft fluid transitions, captivating scroll effects, and dynamic UI interactions, combining it with React and Tailwind CSS for a truly immersive and visually stunning website.

 ## Tech Stack